vegidio/klopik/README.md

-# ffmpeg-kmp
+# klopik

-**ffmpeg-kmp** is a [Kotlin Multiplatform library](https://github.com/Kotlin/multiplatform-library-template) to let you use FFmpeg in your Kotlin Multiplatform projects.
+**klopik** is a [Kotlin Multiplatform library](https://github.com/Kotlin/multiplatform-library-template) to let you use Klopik in your Kotlin Multiplatform projects.

 It supports the following targets/platforms: